The Flash (film): Reception

-Box office
+Box-office performance

 The Flash grossed $108.1 million in the United States and Canada, and $163.3 million in other territories, for a worldwide gross of $271.4 million.
 It was a box-office bomb, with projected losses for Warner Bros. to be as much as $200 million.
 Several publications commented on its box office revenue, with The Hollywood Reporter calling it "snubbed" and /Film saying that the hype "proved to be hot air" following poor box-office returns.
-The film's low box-office opening was attributed to various controversies surrounding Ezra Miller, mixed word-of-mouth, competition from Sony's Spider-Man: Across the Spider-Verse, early hype being "unwarranted", the imminent DCU reboot, decline of the superhero film genre (being labeled "superhero fatigue"), and middling critical reviews.
+The film's low box-office opening was attributed to various controversies surrounding Ezra Miller, mixed word-of-mouth, competition from Sony's Spider-Man: Across the Spider-Verse, early hype being "unwarranted", the imminent DCU reboot, superhero fatigue from audiences, and middling critical reviews.

 In the United States and Canada, The Flash was released alongside Elemental and The Blackening, and was initially projected to gross $68–85 million from 4,234 theaters in its opening weekend.
 It was also expected to gross $85–95 million internationally, for a global opening of $155–165 million.
 However, after making $24.1 million on its first day (including from $9.7 million Thursday night previews), weekend estimates were lowered to $60 million.
 It went on to have a $55 million domestic opening, with an additional $75 million from international markets, for a worldwide debut of $130 million.
 In the United Kingdom and Ireland, the film debuted leading the box office with £4.2 million ($5.4 million).
 The film retained IMAX screens and other premium formats into the following weekend, which could have provided some padding from what was expected to be a steep box-office decline from its opening weekend.
-In its second weekend, the film dropped 72% to $15.1 million, the third-largest such drop ever for a superhero film, behind Morbius (2022) and Steel (1997).
+In its second weekend, the film dropped 72% to $15.1 million, the third-largest such drop ever for a superhero film up to that point, behind Morbius (2022) and Steel (1997).
 In its third weekend, the film dropped another 65% to $5.2 million, losing 1,538 theaters and finishing in eighth place in the process.

 Critical response

 The Flash received mixed reviews from critics.
-Early reviews for the film generally praised the humor, action sequences, and the performances, but criticized the third act and visual effects.
-The review aggregator website Rotten Tomatoes calculated that 63% of 389 critic reviews were positive and the average rating was 6.3 out of 10.
+Early reviews generally praised the humor, action sequences, and the performances, but criticized the third act and visual effects.
+The review aggregator website Rotten Tomatoes calculated that 63% of 390 critic reviews were positive and the average rating was 6.3 out of 10.
 The website's critical consensus reads, "The Flash is funny, fittingly fast-paced, and overall ranks as one of the best DC movies in recent years."
 Metacritic assigned the film a weighted average score of 55 out of 100 based on 55 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, tied with Batman v Superman: Dawn of Justice (2016) as the lowest grade for a DCEU film, while PostTrak reported 77% of filmgoers gave it a positive score, with 59% saying they would definitely recommend it.